akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 This provides an Akka Stream Source that can stream changes from a PostgreSQL database.
 Here, by "change", we mean database events such as: RowDeleted(..), RowInserted(..), RowUpdated(..).
-This provides the tooling for implementing the [Strangler Application](https://www.martinfowler.com/bliki/StranglerApplication.html) / [Event Interception](https://www.martinfowler.com/bliki/EventInterception.html) technique that Martin Fowler popularized.
+This provides the tooling for implementing the [Strangler Application](https://www.martinfowler.com/bliki/StranglerApplication.html) / [Event Interception](https://www.martinfowler.com/bliki/EventInterception.html) patterns that Martin Fowler popularized.

 ## How It Works